-The Bioeconomy Accelerator Facility (BAF) would address basic science bottlenecks that preclude the ability to scale engineered biological processes towards higher volumes, titers, and yields and facilitate the move from bench- to pre-commercial scale for microbial (aerobic/anaerobic bacteria, viruses, fungi) growth and fermentation.
-Construction of the BAF, either as a stand-alone Office of Science user facility or as part of an existing user facility, would speed the transition of foundational scientific discoveries and advance the U.S. bioeconomy.
-The capability would rely on partnerships to harness capabilities and resources available through the Joint Genome Institute, the National Microbiome Data Collaborative, and M2PC at the Environmental Molecular Sciences Laboratory (EMSL).
-Currently, there are very few mid-scale testbeds to mid-commercial scale production facilities (e.g., Advanced Biofuels and Bioproducts Process Development Unit (ABPDU) supported by DOE Biotechnologies Technology Office (BETO)), and they are only available on an op-ex basis, meaning ABPDU collaborators pay directly for ABPDU personnel time and materials access for their project.
-The BAF capability would be part of an overall pipeline open to scientific users from foundational research supported by BER to proof of concept, thereby transitioning more easily to either a BETO-funded entity (i.e., an ABPDU) or to a commercial/industrial partner.
-The BAF would enable scientists to design microbial or plant systems for scale-up of chemicals and products produced from renewable resources that displace petroleum (e.g., bioplastics, biomaterials) and are relevant to accelerating a broader U.S. bioeconomy and advancing U.S. energy, economic, and national security.
+Construction of the Bioeconomy Accelerator Facility (BAF) either as a stand-alone Office of Science user facility or as part of an existing Office of Science user facility would speed the transition of foundational scientific discoveries and advance the U.S. bioeconomy.
+The facility would address the basic science bottlenecks that preclude a broader ability to scale engineered biological processes toward higher volumes, titers, and yields and to move from bench scale to pre-commercial scale for microbial (aerobic/anaerobic bacteria, viruses, fungi) growth and fermentation.
+The capability would rely on partnerships to make use of capabilities and resources available through the Joint Genome Institute, National Microbiome Data Collaborative, and Microbial Molecular Phenotyping Capability at the Environmental Molecular Sciences Laboratory.
+Currently, there are very few mid-scale testbeds to mid-commercial-scale production facilities [e.g., Advanced Biofuels and Bioproducts Process Development Unit (ABPDU) supported by the DOE Bioenergy Technologies Office (BETO)], but the difficulty with these is that they are only available on an op-ex basis, meaning ABPDU collaborators pay for personnel time and materials access and ABPDU staff then only work on that project.
+This capability would be open to scientific users.

+The BAF would be part of an overall pipeline from foundational research supported by BER to proof of concept, thereby transitioning more easily to either a BETO-funded entity (i.e., an ABPDU) or to a commercial/industrial partner.
+The BAF would enable scientists to design microbial or plant systems for scale-up of chemicals and products produced from renewable resources that displace petroleum (e.g., bioplastics and biomaterials) that are relevant to accelerating a broader U.S. bioeconomy and advance the energy, economic, and national security of the United States.